Wednesday, November 28, 2012

 Thursday, November 1, 2012

 During the two weeks I spent in Lagos, Nigeria in October, I looked forward to finally meeting Jelili Atiku, the Lagos-based performance artist, though we had corresponded many times in the past.
 I had long been impressed by and appreciated his commitment to his art, despite that performance art is such a marginal genre in the Nigerian contemporary art scene.
 Long before invitations to contemporary art venues outside Nigeria began to trickle in in the past couple of years, he performed in the only locally available space: the streets of Lagos.
 So, finally, we were going to meet in late October.
 But that was not to be.
-The day I was expecting to meet, he was recovering from a city hospital.
+The day I was expecting to meet him, he was on emergency admission in a city hospital.
 Apparently, Atiku had been viciously assaulted by "security men" in a Surulere, Lagos neighborhood.
 Here below is a statement he has just released, an account of his ordeal in the hands of some drunken men paid to secure the lives of residents who cannot trust the state police with their safety.
 This is wishing Jelili a speedy recovery.
 And I fervently hope that the accused men will, if found guilty, be made to pay for this savage attack on one of the few bright lights of the Nigerian contemporary art scene.

-While there does not seem to be a connection between Atiku's work and the attack on him, it is remarkable that here is one instance of life mirroring art; for he has consistently used his art to draw attention to the state of insecurity and unchecked violence levied of Nigerians by the very people and institutions that ought to guarantee the security of citizens.
+While there does not seem to be a connection between Atiku's work and the attack on him, it is remarkable that here is one instance of life mirroring art; for he has consistently used his art to draw attention to the state of insecurity and unchecked violence levied on Nigerians by the very people and institutions that ought to guarantee the security of citizens.
 What is to be done, Nigeria?

 |Jelili Atiku, The Burnt, charcoal on paper, 2001|